Man convicted of killing 6 with SUV in Christmas parade

 Brooks, dressed in a suit and tie, silently rested his head on folded hands as the verdicts were read.
 His subdued demeanor was a stark departure from previous days of the trial, when his sometimes-outrageous behavior drew rebukes from the judge.

-Judge Jennifer Dorow scheduled a hearing Monday to set a sentencing date.
-Victims and their families are expected to make statements then.
+Judge Jennifer Dorow scheduled a hearing Monday to set a date for sentencing, when victims and their families will be able to make statements.

+Tyler Pudleiner, who was performing with the Waukesha South High School band when he was hit by Brooks’ SUV, told reporters Wednesday that the convictions will help all the victims heal.

+“One of the things that I’ve said throughout this is we’re stronger than (Brooks), and it’s been proven today,” Pudleiner said.

 Brooks drove his Ford Escape into the Christmas parade in Waukesha in suburban Milwaukee on Nov.
 21 moments after fleeing a domestic disturbance with his ex-girlfriend, prosecutors said.

-Six people were killed, including 8-year-old Jackson Sparks, who was marching in the parade with his baseball team, and three members of the Dancing Grannies, a group of grandmothers that dances in parades.
-Scores of others were hurt, some severely.
+Killed were 8-year-old Jackson Sparks, who was marching in the parade with his baseball team; Leanna Owen, Virginia Sorenson and Tamara Durand, members of the Dancing Grannies, a group of grandmothers that dances in parades; Wilhelm Hospel, husband to a surviving Dancing Grannies member; and Jane Kulich, described by her family as a die-hard Green Bay Packers fan.
+Scores of other people were hurt, some severely.

+The incident left deep scars on the community of 70,000 people about 16 miles (25 kilometers) west of Milwaukee.
+Community members built memorials to the dead and held vigils.

 Brooks pleaded not guilty by reason of mental disease earlier this year but withdrew the plea before his trial began with no explanation.